 A Family Guide to Early ACCESS

-Watch this video to learn more about Early ACCESS and how families feel about the providers who assist them and their children.
+Learn more about Early ACCESS and how families feel about the providers who assist them and their children.

 Individualized Family Service Plans (IFSPs)

 The goal of the Individualized Family Service Plan (IFSP) process is to empower families with the resources, skills and processes to meet the needs of an eligible child and their family in order to enhance the child’s growth and development.
-The IFSP is written in collaboration with the family and may be modified based on the changing needs of the child and the family in accordance with Division VII and Division VIII of these rules.
+The IFSP is written in collaboration with the family and can be modified based on the changing needs of the child and the family in accordance with Division VII and Division VIII of these rules.
 Parents and families shall be continually involved in all aspects of the identification, evaluation and assessment; IFSP planning, implementation, evaluation, review and revision processes; and transition planning.

 For a child who has been evaluated for the first time and determined to be eligible, a meeting to develop the initial IFSP must be conducted within the 45-day time period indicated in rule 281 – 120.30(34CFR303).
 Meeting arrangements shall be made with, and written notice provided to, the family and other participants in advance of the meeting date to ensure that the parties will be able to attend.